-Retirement plans for nonprofit and tax-exempt entities are often structured very differently than the retirement plans of for-profit businesses (like 401k plans).
-This often results in some unique challenges for both the plan sponsor and participants.
-This is particularly evident with 403b plans (also known as Tax Sheltered Annuities) for educational entities, such as private K-12 schools,
+Retirement plans for nonprofit and tax-exempt entities can often look very different than the retirement programs used by corporate employers, such as 401(k) plans.
+This can result in some unique challenges for both the plan sponsor and participants of this particular segment of nonprofits.
+This is particularly evident with 403(b) plans – also known as Tax Sheltered Annuities – which are a popular plan design for educational entities such as private K-12 schools,